 Equal split: A special view of the side content is the 50:50 view, which enables users to show more data, for example, for comparison purposes.
 The responsive behavior of the equal split is the same as in the standard view: The side content disappears on screen widths of less than 720 px and can only be viewed by triggering it.

 The app development team may specify that the side content should slide under the main content when the screen is resized to a smaller width.
 Sliding the side content under the main content on smaller screens allows it to remain on the screen at all times.
 However, it may only be accessible via scrolling.

 Do not separate the screen into two panels.
 Do not use it for navigation, for drilldown, or to show information that related to the entire object.

 Do not separate the page into two panels when you are using it inside the dynamic page.
 The dynamic side content should be placed directly next to the page container and under the header container.
 The header snaps manually and the both sections have their own scrollbars.

 The side content is always related to the main content, so it must show content that can be triggered from the main content.
-This also means minimizing navigation such as drill-ins inside the side content and displaying content that is triggered from the main content area.
+This also means minimizing navigation, such as drill-ins within the side content, and displaying content that is triggered from the main content area.
 An example would be showing additional details such as contact information or conversation history.
 If a different type of data relates to the main content, app developers can implement a switcher in the side content.
 However, we recommend that you keep the side content free of additional navigation elements.

 Triggering the side content